 - Minor irregular income of a child

-- The income of children under 18 years of age only affects basic social assistance to the extent that it exceeds the limit for a minor amount of income and it is regular in nature (such as survivor's pension payments).
+- The income of children under 18 years of age only affects basic social assistance to the extent that it exceeds the limit for a minor amount of income.
 Earnings from a summer job that lasts less than 3 months, for example, do not affect the basic social assistance.
 A child’s income is taken into account up to the amount of the basic amount and other basic expenses calculated for the child.

 - Certain social security benefits, including: